University of California, San Diego

 - Optional: Guiso, L., H. Herrera, M. Morelli, and T. Sonno.
 2017.
 “Demand and Supply of Populism.”
 Unpublished.

 Readings.
 All of the required readings are available using the links above.
-Most require a password, which I’ll provide.
+Some require a password, which I’ll provide.

 Class participation.
 I expect you to participate actively in class each week.
 There are lots of ways to do this: ask questions, comment, critique, explain, think out loud.